 Business 83

 Our Partnership 83

 The Acquired Businesses 84

 Strategies 85

 Competitive Strengths 86

 Our Relationship with Targa Resources, Inc. 88

 Our Systems 90

 Safety and Maintenance Regulation 97

 Regulation of Operations 98

 Environmental Matters 101

 Title to Properties and Rights-of-Way 104

 Employees 104

 Legal Proceedings 104

 Management 106

 Management of Targa Resources Partners LP 106

 Directors and Executive Officers 107

 Reimbursement of Expenses of our General Partner 109

 Executive Compensation 109

 Director Compensation 110

 Compensation Discussion and Analysis 110

 Long-Term Incentive Plan 112

 Targa Long-Term Incentive Plan 113

 Security Ownership of Certain Beneficial Owners and Management 114

 Certain Relationships and Related Transactions 116

 Distributions and Payments to Our General Partner and its Affiliates 116

 Agreements Governing the Transactions 116

 Purchase and Sale Agreement 117

 Omnibus Agreement 117

 Contracts with Affiliates 118

 Conflicts of Interest and Fiduciary Duties 120

 Conflicts of Interest 120

 Fiduciary Duties 125

 Description of our Common Units 128

 The Units 128

 Transfer Agent and Registrar 128

 Transfer of Common Units 128

 The Partnership Agreement 129

 Organization and Duration 129

 Purpose 129

 Power of Attorney 129

 Cash Distributions 129

 Capital Contributions 129

 Voting Rights 130

-Limited Liability.
-131
+- John Sague Limited Liability 131

+Limited Fraumy.
 Issuance of Additional Securities 132

-Amendment of the Partnership Agreement 132
+Assume of Admittonia Securities Amendment of the Partnership Agreement 132

 Merger, Consolidation, Conversion, Sale or Other Disposition of Assets 134

-Termination and Dissolution 135
+weiger, Conversion, Sale of Other Disposition of Assets Termination and Dissolution 135

 Liquidation and Distribution of Proceeds 135

+Enquidation and Distribution of Proceeds 135